Engee documentation

 bswap(n)

-(See also ntoh and hton to convert between the current native byte order and big-endian order.)
+(See also the function description ntoh and `hton', which perform the conversion between the current native and reverse byte order.)

 Examples